computablelabs/compspec/TopLevelSpec.md

 ## Top Level Specification

-- [Concrete Engineering Specification](#concrete-engineering-specification): Features within this portion of the spec are tied to a specific version of the Computable protocol and are on the roadmap for the main network launch.
   - [On-chain smart contracts](#on-chain-components):
-    - [`MarketToken`](#market-token): A mintable and burnable token.
-Each `Market` has its own `MarketToken`
         - [Minting and Burning Mechanics](#minting-and-burning-mechanics): Market tokens are minted when either new data is added, existing data is queried, or new investment is added to reserve.
 Market tokens are burned when data is removed or investment is withdrawn.
 		- [Voting](#voting): Critical decisions within a market are performed by vote of the council (significant stake-holders).
 These include validation of new data, challenges to fraudulent data and changes to market structure.
 An ownership threshold `T_council` is imposed for franchise.
 The threshold will be set upon construction.
 		- [Listings](#listings): The basic elements of a data market.